GPSR in 2026: What the General Product Safety Regulation has brought

 • Safety assessment: as a manufacturer, you must carry out a risk analysis to ensure that the product does not endanger the health or safety of consumers.

-• Compliance with standards: you must ensure that the product complies with the relevant technical standards and regulations.
+• Compliance with standards: You must ensure that the product complies with the relevant technical standards and regulations.

 • Safety information: You must provide consumers with instructions, warnings and safety instructions for the product in the language of the country where the product is sold.